matt-harvey/sqloxx/README.rst

 	html/index.html

-Almost all of the Doxygen markup is contained in the C++ headers; so an alternative source of information on the Sqloxx API, is simply to examine the headers directly.
+Almost all of the documentation is generated from Doxygen markup in the C++ headers themselves; so an alternative source of information on the Sqloxx API, is simply to examine the headers directly.

 Other build targets
 ===================